-When preparing a new garden plot, many readers ask how to remove existing lawn or reclaim a weedy area.
+When preparing a new garden plot, many readers ask how to remove an existing lawn or reclaim a weedy area.
 Eliminating “competition” is the first step—plus, it will save a lot of weeding time throughout the season!
 See how to remove grass and weeds to start a new garden.

 Choosing the Best Garden Location